 The new Touch Music PMP from Bmorn has a design that seems to be clearly inspired by the LG Chocolate.
 This Chinese PMP has a 2.8 inch QVGA screen with a 320 x 240 pixel resolution and 260K colors, and it features touch-sensitive keys.
 The Touch Music PMP can handle your Xvid, AVI, MP3, WMA, TXT and JPEG files.

-WMV format, and save your files in a MicroSD card (128MB to 1GB).
+You can record up to 35 hours in the WMV format, and save your files in a MicroSD card (128MB to 1GB).
 There’s also support for APE and FLAC Lossless-music files.

 With the Touch Music you can read your e-books, and even play games, and there’s also an FM radio tuner with 20 presets.
 And it even comes with a Dictaphone function so you can record voice notes on the road.